 It should be noted that we do not routinely announce deaths by natural causes, although we do often share that information with conservation partners, zoo staff and volunteers, and visitors.
 This is particularly applicable in the case of our endangered animal breeding programs, where the mortality rate is often naturally very high.

-In all cases, the death of any animal at the Calgary Zoo is carefully investigated and recorded for disclosure with the appropriate public or zoo officials.
+In all cases, the death of any animal at the Wilder Institute/Calgary Zoo is carefully investigated and recorded for disclosure with the appropriate public or zoo officials.

-As a leader in the global conservation community, the Calgary Zoo supports the effort to create and enforce laws against exploitation of biological resources.
+As a leader in the global conservation community, the Wilder Institute/Calgary Zoo supports the effort to create and enforce laws against exploitation of biological resources.

-An example of our position is our active and vocal support for the ban of shark fin soup in the Calgary.
+An example of our position is our active and vocal support for the ban of shark fin soup in Calgary.
 Based on scientific knowledge, the practice of “finning” is currently unsustainable and is the single greatest risk to shark populations worldwide.
-Yet we also have proposed new alternatives that, if adopted, could result in the sustainable harvesting of some shark species.
-And we take that principle beyond our own borders, such as providing training in South and Central America to teach both youth and professionals about the science of sustainability – we are proving that creating economic benefits for a local community will yield conservation benefits.
+We also have proposed new alternatives that, if adopted, could result in the sustainable harvesting of some shark species.
+This principle is taken beyond our own borders, such as by providing training in South and Central America to teach both youth and professionals about the science of sustainability – we are proving that creating economic benefits for a local community will yield conservation benefits.

 Our Position on Euthanasia

 Animal care professionals sometimes face the very difficult decision of whether it is necessary to euthanize an animal.
 Most often the reasons are obvious and the decision straightforward, but on occasion the decision may be more complex.
-At the Calgary Zoo there is a defined process that involves all the members of the zoo’s animal management team for making end-of-life decisions.
+At the Wilder Institute/Calgary Zoo, there is a defined process that involves all the members of the zoo’s animal management team for making end-of-life decisions.

-Welfare and conservation are guiding principles at the Calgary Zoo and they are key considerations in making these end-of-life decisions.
+Welfare and conservation are guiding principles at the Wilder Institute/Calgary Zoo and they are key considerations in making these end-of-life decisions.
 The fundamental principle behind euthanasia is that the humane death of an animal does not compromise its welfare and has the capacity to eliminate potential future suffering.

-The Calgary Zoo gives careful consideration to alternative treatments and/or solutions before euthanasia is considered.
+The Wilder Institute/Calgary Zoo gives careful consideration to alternative treatments and/or solutions before euthanasia is considered.
 Within this context, there are three primary reasons why euthanasia may be considered: